 Hannah is a social anthropologist interested in death, dying and disposal.
 Her research explores contemporary innovations and cultural change concerning human and nonhuman animal corpse disposal and funerary practices in Europe - for example, 'natural burial', as well as working with colleagues at the Centre for Death and Society at Bath University on policy issues related to 'funeral poverty' and 'direct cremation'.
 She has taught undergraduate and postgraduate courses on death, dying and bereavement at a number of universities, is the Early Career Researcher's Representative for the Association for the Study of Death and Society (ASDS) and sits on the Editorial Board of the journal Mortality.
 She regularly organises public engagement events around death and dying, which to date, has seen her perform stand-up comedy about how we die and grieve today.

-As a funeral organiser and celebrant, Debbie feels it is important to gently offer the whole range of options when supporting those with whom she is co-creating each funeral, sharing her knowledge and expertise and dispelling misunderstandings and myths.
-She also aims to skilfully guide anyone who wishes to, to think about and plan for their own funeral, focussing on their significant life events and any messages they wish to leave for those left behind.
+As a funeral celebrant, Debbie feels it is important to gently offer the whole range of options when supporting those with whom she is co-creating each funeral ceremony, sharing her knowledge and expertise and dispelling misunderstandings and myths.
+She also aims to skilfully guide anyone who wishes to, to think about and plan their own funeral ceremony, focussing on their significant life events and any messages they wish to leave for those left behind.
 Debbie offers person-centred, bespoke ceremonies for all.

 Sarah is a writer, artist, and academic based in London.
 She is currently in the process of completing her MA in Cultural and Critical Studies at Birkbeck, alongside working at the Warburg Institute and in the Stores of the Science Museum.
 Her work on the ‘ruination’ of former NHS buildings will be featured in Birkbeck’s upcoming ‘Being Human’ Exhibition in November.
 She spoke on the personification of ‘Death’ in European art at Life.Death.Whatever at Sutton House in 2016.